AMERICA FIRST

 Join the Movement

 The "U.S. Foreign Labor Levy" is more than a policy—it’s a chance to rebuild the America we love.
 It’s about bringing back communities where neighbors support each other, workplaces where every citizen has a fair shot, and a nation where opportunity and trust unite us.
-By empowering 2.24 million U.S. workers and reducing reliance on non-citizen labor, we can restore what made America strong for generations to come.

 Take Action: Contact your state representatives to support the "American Workforce Protection and Employment Act."
 Demand a labor market that puts U.S. citizens first.
 Use our Legislative Letter Template (#) to make your voice heard today!